 The below is enough for two so add as needed…

-- In a mixing bowel pop in 250g lean turkey mince, 1/2 teaspoon each of cumin , oregano and paprika 1 1/2 teaspoon tried mint, 2 teaspoons basil, 1 teaspoon of garlic oil (you can use fresh garlic if not low FODMAP) salt and pepper.
+In a mixing bowl pop in 250g lean turkey mince, 1/2 teaspoon each of cumin , oregano and paprika 1 1/2 teaspoon dried mint, 2 teaspoons basil, 1 teaspoon of garlic oil (you can use fresh garlic if not low FODMAP) salt and pepper.

 “Special Carrot Stuff” Side

-- Once cool, mix the carrots with your chosen yoghurt (I use Koko plain yoghurt).
-I normally use about 200g but put as much in until the consistency is how you like it, and stir in a good pinch of salt.
+Once cool, mix the carrots with your chosen yoghurt (I use Koko plain yoghurt).
+I normally use about 200g but put as much in until you reach your desired consistency, and stir in a good pinch of salt.

-- Cut up plenty of cucumber into quarters and mix in with chopped plum tomatoes, salad, a big old sprinkling of dried mint, crumbled feta (I use lactose free but 1/2 cup of regular feta is low FODMAP) and some leaves if you fancy them.
+Cut up plenty of cucumber into quarters and mix in with chopped tomatoes, a big old sprinkling of fresh dried mint and crumbled feta (I use lactose free but 1/2 cup of regular feta is low FODMAP)